Skip to main content

 • Reviews and analyzes federal, state and local standards and legislation for its impact on Chinese Hospital and ensures compliance.
 Maintains the radiologic services in accordance with these same standards.

-• Develops and recommends radiologic and cardiopulmonary services policies to Administration.
+• Develops and recommends radiologic services policies to Administration.

-• Prepares and administers the capital and operating budgets.
+• Prepares and administers the Radiology Services Department capital and operating budgets.

-• Manages the hiring, training, promotion, evaluation and discipline of staff.
+• Manages the hiring, training, promotion, evaluation and discipline of hospital radiologic services staff.
 Reviews and verifies all credentials and licensure requirements for the clinical staff.

 • Monitors and reviews employee productivity and performance, staff development and program implementation for customer satisfaction, efficiency, effectiveness, work priorities and compliance with laws, rules, regulations and standards.
 Responds to complaints by taking necessary corrective action and follows up to ensure ongoing resolution.